 Confucius Institute at University of Canterbury (CIUC)

-The Confucius Institute at University of Canterbury is part of the global CI network jointly established by Hanban (Beijing), University of Canterbury (Christchurch) and Huazhong University of Science and Technology (Wuhan).
+The Confucius Institute at the University of Canterbury (CIUC) is part of the global CI network.
+CIUC is managed by the University of Canterbury (New Zealand), in collaboration with Huazhong University of Science and Technology (China).
 It was officially launched on the 1st of November 2009 by Chinese vice Premier Li Keqiang.
 It was the second Confucius Institute established in New Zealand and the first in the South Island of New Zealand.
 It is, as the vice premier Li Keqiang noted, another achievement of cultural and educational exchanges between China and New Zealand.

 After six months of preparation and construction, on the 27th of May 2010, a well-designed and nicely-decorated CI premises opened to the public.
 Unfortunately, these premises were damaged in the Christchurch earthquakes, but they have been refurbished, and are once again open to the public.